 Taking a long flight can be a torture sometimes, especially if you are flying in economy seat.
 Spending long hours is both physically and mentally exhausting.
 So what can be done to improve this experience and make it easier next time you step aboard?
-Let’s look at some suggestions by experienced long flight travelers.
+How to survive long flights in economy?
+Let’s look at some suggestions by experienced long flight travelers on How to make a long flight comfortable.

 Most obvious recommendation, of course, is to simply watch a movie on a flight entertainment screen.
 Most airlines nowadays have installed them and the choice is usually quite good.
 During my last long flight I watched Intern – great movie to kill time!
 On the way back from the US (after visiting Las Vegas) I really enjoyed Ocean’s Eleven (although I’ve seen it dozen times).
 If you like to watch shows, there is even more choice for you!
 The only problem I encountered was the person in front of me who obviously preferred to sleep during the flight and had his chair pulled down, bringing the screen too close.